take0212/pytorch-chainer-combination/README.md

 2.Run exec_trainer.py.

+## Acknowledgments

-Thank you for your cooperation, Emcastillo of Preferred Networks, Inc.
+I would like to thank Emcastillo of Preferred Networks, Inc.